DebbieBergstrom/Culture-Club/TESTING.md

 ## Summary

-Testing The Gamers Insight web application, conducted a comprehensive evaluation of various aspects, including HTML validation, CSS validation, accessibility, performance, and user experience.
+Testing The culture club web application, conducted a comprehensive evaluation of various aspects, including HTML validation, CSS validation, accessibility, performance, and user experience.
 The following summarizes our key findings and the status of our testing:

 ### HTML Validation